uchicago-cs/cmsc22000/website/hw/hw3.rst

 Building a library
 ------------------

+For this part of the homework, we will return to the ``polygon-area`` example.
+Make sure you are in that directory, and not the ``micro-editor`` directory.

 So far, we've written a Makefile whose ultimate purpose is to build a ``polygon-area`` executable.
 However, let's say that we now